stevebrownlee/classroom-objects/Introduction and Syntax.md

 }
 ```

 You've replaced the `=` sign with a color `:` for assigning a value to a variable.
-When a variable is defined this way, in the scope of an object, it's called a pr
+When a variable is defined this way, in the scope of an object, it's called a property.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI1Nzc0NTc1OSwtNjg1NjAwMDA4LDg4NT
+eyJoaXN0b3J5IjpbLTYyMzAxNzQxNCwtNjg1NjAwMDA4LDg4NT
 A0NDI1NCw3MzA5OTgxMTZdfQ==
 -->